Novel aspects of integrability for NLSMs in symmetric spaces: Introduction

 where $\lambda$ is the spectral parameter.
 Thus, the virtual solution solves the equation of motion of the NLSM, has the same avatar in the reduced theory as the seed one, but as $\lambda\in\mathbb{C}$ it belongs to the complexification of the coset.
-A direct consequence of this result is the existence of a non-linear superposition rule at least for the specific NLSM.
+We should also point out that the rescaling spoils the boundary conditions of the seed solution, which is important for our results. \footnote{Considering seed solutions satisfying periodic boundary conditions, the virtual solution is periodic for specific values of the spectral parameter.
+In the context of the dressing method this translates to specific locations of the poles of the so-called dressing factor.
+It turns out that dressed solutions corresponding to such poles are either stable or unstable perturbations of the seed solution.
+This is shown explicitly for dressed elliptic strings in $\mathbb{R}\times\textrm{S}^2$ \cite{Katsinis:2019oox}, but it is expected to be true for any seed solution.} A direct consequence of this result is the existence of a non-linear superposition rule at least for the specific NLSM.
 Regarding the dressing method the concept of superposition is already there as one can construct an infinite tower of NLSM solution by solving the auxiliary system once.
 Nevertheless, it turns out that no differential equation has to be solved.
 The dressing method is the implementation of a non-linear superposition in the first place.
 At the level of the reduced theory this result implies that there is no need to solve the B\"acklund transformations and that solitons are inserted for free.
 These conclusions present a novel aspect of NLSMs integrability, which expands the framework built in the 1970s and later on.
 As the derivation of \cite{Katsinis:2020avk} is model specific, the generalization of these conclusions could be questionable and the structure of the superposition obscure.